What You Should Expect When Hiring a CPA Firm (Advice from a CPA)

-#7: Do you conduct your own business and personal affairs in a reasonably efficient and sensible way?
+#7: Do you conduct business and personal affairs reasonably, efficiently, and sensibly?

-Ask about the CPA’s approach to acquiring and serving clients, support staff, use of technology – including computers, phones, and the Internet – as well as methods for keeping up with things.
+Ask about the CPA’s approach to acquiring and serving clients, support staff, use of technology – including computers, phones, and the Internet – and methods for keeping up with things.

 #8: How long have you been a Certified Public Accountant, and what other licenses do you hold?

-If you’re still unsure, contact the state CPA association to find out if there have been any disciplinary actions taken.
-Some accountants also have qualifications in the field of finance (PFS), securities representatives, and business valuation experts.
+If you’re still unsure, contact the state CPA association to find out if any disciplinary actions have been taken.
+Some accountants also have qualifications in finance (PFS), securities representatives, and business valuation experts.

 #9: Do the same people always service your account?

-Ideally, you should work with the same person not whatever individual is available at the time.
-As a result, you and your CPA can get to know each other better as time goes on.
+Ideally, you should work with the same person, not whatever individual is available.
+As a result, you and your CPA can get to know each other better as time passes.

 #10: How can you, as my accountant, assist my business with achieving the growth we desire?